More than 1,500 books have been banned in public schools, and a U.S. House panel asks why - NewsBreak

 “They can get a book from a lot of different places,” Mace said.
 “Is there anything that prevents a kid from going to a public library?”

-Two of the witnesses, Samantha Hull, a librarian from Lancaster County, Pennsylvania, and Jessica Berg, a teacher from Loudoun County, Virginia, said that not every student has the financial means to buy books or has adequate access to transportation to visit public libraries to read books where they see themselves represented.
+Two of the witnesses, Samantha Hull, a librarian from Lancaster County, Pa., and Jessica Berg, a teacher from Loudoun County, Va., said that not every student has the financial means to buy books or has adequate access to transportation to visit public libraries to read books where they see themselves represented.

 “Books … offer a mirror to readers so they can see themselves reflected in some way, be it their gender, race, culture, identity, or experience, and it makes them feel less alone in the world,” she said.
 “When I think about the books frequently being challenged, the only connection I see between them is that they are the books that give voice to the most marginalized in our society.”